Hurts throws 3 TD passes, No. 4 Oklahoma routs South Dakota

 It was Oklahoma’s highest points total since scoring 79 in a victory over North Texas in 2007.

-CeeDee Lamb had six catches for 144 yards and a touchdown, and Rhamondre Stevenson ran for 104 yards and a score for the Sooners (2-0).
-They who gained 733 yards against the FCS Coyotes (0-2).
+CeeDee Lamb had six catches for 144 yards and a touchdown, and Rhamondre Stevenson ran for 104 yards and a score for the Sooners (2-0), who gained 733 yards against the FCS Coyotes (0-2).

+“They’re just so multiple,” South Dakota coach Bob Nielson said.
+“You’ve got a tremendously deep group of really good wide receivers, you’ve got a couple of NFL-caliber running backs and a really talented quarterback who can make big plays with his feet and throw it.
+Put that together with a good offensive line, and I’m not sure there’s going to be a lot of teams that do a good job defending them throughout the course of the year.”

 Austin Simmons passed for 244 yards and two touchdowns for South Dakota, but he threw two interceptions.
 Kody Case had six catches for 68 yards and a touchdown.